-Rotation: Every Summer

-A course designed to give the student a work-integrated learning opportunity through a three-month supervised learning experience in a local ministry.
+Prerequisite: Departmental consent Rotation: Every Summer A course designed to give the student a work-integrated learning opportunity through a nine-week supervised learning experience in a local ministry.
 Can be repeated for credit.

 RELG 380 Study Tour [A: 0-1-6]3.